elisehuard/elisehuard.github.io/_posts/2021-11-06-in-favour-of-happy-endings.markdown

 date: 2021-11-06 14:54:03 +0000
 categories: life philosophy
 ---
 I used to think that happy endings were for children.
 Books and cartoons shown to little people provide the reassurance tha whatever goes wrong in the narrative will be fixed in the end, and all will be well.
-It allows them to stave off any anxieties, and ends the story on a high, feeling energized and ready to face the world.
+It allows them to fend off fear, and ends the story on a high, feeling energized and ready to face the world.

 ### Personal happy endings